ajtran303/enigma_breaker/README.md

 ### Command Line Interface

 The CLI will require an existing text file to encrypt.
-I recommend ending the transmission with the keyword ` end` if you would like to try to cracking feature.
+I recommend ending the transmission with the keyword ` end` if you would like to try the cracking feature.

+**Important!** All of the following command prompts will generate a new text file.

 ```
 $ cat > message.txt
 Hello world! end
   -- control-d --
 ```

-**Important!** All of the following command prompts will generate a new text file.

 First, encrypt the message.
 Take note of the key and date of transmission!